pcustic/password-reset-example-app/README.md

 By the way, other configuration is set up in the file [config.py](config.py).

-Okay, so after you have set up (or not) the database you can run the migrations.
+After you have set up (or not) the database you can run the migrations.
 Migrations are handled using [Flask-Migrate](https://flask-migrate.readthedocs.io/en/latest/) that uses [Alembic](https://alembic.sqlalchemy.org/en/latest/) in the background but makes it a bit easier to use in Flask applications.